mouneyrac/auth_googleoauth2/VENDOR CHANGES.md

 * pixelfear/oauth2-dropbox
 => nothing to do, just saying that I actually use a personal fork of this rep where I changed the require version of League oauth2.

+* learningpool/oauth2-signonotron
+=> open src/Provider/signonotron.ini.dist, add your site's URL, and save the file as signonotron.ini